Fire and rescue services

 If a natural disaster happens, follow the advice of local authorities.

-Register for updates from the Global Disaster Alert and Coordination System.
+Register with the Global Disaster Alert and Coordination System to receive alerts on major disasters.

 The rainy seasons in Tanzania are from March to May and November to December.
 Unusual weather patterns may mean the rainy season is delayed or extended.